 We provide a global, vendor-neutral data center, interconnection and edge services platform with offerings that aim to enable our customers to reach everywhere, interconnect everyone and integrate everything.
 Global enterprises, service providers and business ecosystems of industry partners rely on our IBX data centers and expertise around the world for the safe housing of their critical IT equipment and to protect and connect the world's most valued information assets.
 They also look to Platform Equinix® for the ability to directly and securely interconnect to the networks, clouds and content that enable today's information-driven global digital economy.
-Our recent IBX data center openings and acquisitions, as well as xScaleTM data center investments, have expanded our total global footprint to 229 IBXs, including five xScaleTM data centers and the MC1 data center that are held in unconsolidated joint ventures, across 63 markets around the world.
+Our recent IBX data center openings and acquisitions, as well as xScaleTM data center investments, have expanded our total global footprint to 244 IBXs, including eight xScale data centers and the MC1 data center that are held in unconsolidated joint ventures, across 69 markets around the world.
+Metrics also include four data centers which were acquired in April 2022 through the MainOne Acquisition.
 We offer the following solutions:

-- · premium data center colocation; - interconnection and data exchange solutions; - · edge services for deploying networking, security and hardware; and - · remote expert support and professional services.
+- · premium data center colocation; - interconnection and data exchange solutions: - · edge services for deploying networking, security and hardware; and - · remote expert support and professional services.

 Our interconnected data centers around the world allow our customers to increase information and application delivery performance to users, and quickly access distributed IT infrastructures and business and digital ecosystems, while significantly reducing costs.
 Our global platform and the quality of our IBX data centers, interconnection offerings and edge services have enabled us to establish a critical mass of customers.
-As more customers choose Platform Equinix, for bandwidth cost and performance reasons it benefits their suppliers and business partners to colocate in the same data centers.
+As more customers choose Platform Equinix for bandwidth cost and performance reasons, it benefits their suppliers and business partners to colocate in the same data centers.
 This adjacency creates a "network effect" that enables our customers to capture the full economic and performance benefits of our offerings.
 These partners, in turn, pull in their business partners, creating a "marketplace" for their services.
 Our global platform enables scalable, reliable and cost-effective interconnection that increases data traffic exchange while lowering overall cost and increasing flexibility.
 Our focused business model is built on our critical mass of enterprise and service provider customers and the resulting "marketplace" effect.
-This global platform, combined with our strong financial position, continues to drive new customer growth and bookings.
+This global platform, combined with our strong financial position, has continued to drive new customer growth and bookings.

-Historically, our market was served by large telecommunications carriers who have bundled their products and services with their colocation offerings.
-The data center market landscape has evolved to include private and vendor-neutral multitenant data center ("MTDC") providers, hyperscale cloud providers, managed infrastructure and application hosting providers, and systems integrators.
-It is estimated that Equinix is one of more than 1,200 companies that provide MTDC offerings around the world.
+Historically, our market was served by large telecommunications carriers who bundled their products and services with their colocation offerings.
+The data center market landscape has evolved to include private and vendor-neutral multi-tenant data center ("MTDC") providers, hyperscale cloud providers, managed infrastructure and application hosting providers, and systems integrators.
+It is estimated that Equinix is one of more than 2,200 companies that provide MTDC offerings around the world.
 Each of these data center solutions providers can bundle various colocation, interconnection and network offerings and outsourced IT infrastructure solutions.
-We are able to offer our customers a global platform that reaches 26 countries with the industry's largest and most active ecosystem of partners in our sites, proven operational reliability, improved application performance and a highly scalable set of offerings.
+We are able to offer our customers a global platform that reaches 30 countries with the industry's largest and most active ecosystem of partners in our sites, proven operational reliability, improved application performance and a highly scalable set of offerings.